Breast Cancer Risk Factors: Exercise (Physical Activity)

 Exercise may be linked to a decreased breast cancer risk for a few reasons.

 Exercise can help with weight control.
-Women who are lean have a lower risk of breast cancer after menopause compared to heavy women [74-78].
+Women who are lean have a lower risk of breast cancer after menopause compared to women who are heavy [74-78].

 Being active may also lower blood estrogen levels [138-141].
 Women with lower blood estrogen levels have a lower risk of breast cancer than women with higher levels [22].